 We are an Academy® Qualifying Festival in the Short Narrative, and Animated Short, categories.

 Competition films are programmed around various themes that emerge from the films selected; our intention is to group films into shows that reflect a common thematic thread.
-For our 2018 competition 2,500 films were submitted.
-From these; 251 films from 62 countries were chosen to screen over the week of the festival.
+For our 2019 competition 2,500 films were submitted.
+From these; around 240 films from 60 countries were chosen to screen over the week of the festival.

 AIFVF is unable to provide screening fees for works in competition but we do our best to provide the best hospitality we can for visiting filmmakers.